This tutorial can also be downloaded as a pdf!

 I used a tip I found online (I’ve lost the original link to the video) where you place two needles on your ironing board and slide the strips underneath.
 It saved me a bunch of trouble!

 Making sure that the 6 stranded braids were secure, I cut off the excess and left the stands to hang on the bottom to give it the ragged look.
 I also added an edge on the bottom starting next to the braid- this was also hand sewn.
+Afterwards I put in the zipper and the last missing pieces were the braided straps.

-As for the ring, I went to a hobby store and bought a wooden one that I spray painted with silver chrome and attached the braids to before pinning it and sewing it all on by hand.
+Now it’s time to cut more fabric strips for the top braids.
+The braids that run along mine are 4 stranded and measure 1 cm when pressed.
+I cut 8 of these in total.
+The straps are normal 3 stranded braids which you will need two of.
+As for the ring in the center, I went to a hobby store and bought a wooden one that I spray painted with silver chrome and attached the braids to before pinning and sewing it all on by hand.

+And that’s it- time to put on the rest of your barbarian gear and rage!
 I hope this was helpful and answered some questions for any of you looking to do a Yasha cosplay.

 Photo by Charles Darrell / JCM Photography